0kage-eth/circom-circuits-playground/notes/oxparc-notes.md

 - So the contract state with nullifiers looks like below
 ![Nullifiers](./imgs/TCNullifiers.png)

 - So the contract does NOT know which secret password has been withdrawn.
-But the contract does know that a secret password corresponding to nullifier 1 and nullifier 2 are withdrawn.
+But the contract does know that a secret password corresponding to nullifier 1 and nullifier 2 are withdrawn > and contract knows that these nullifiers were not used before

+---

+## Lesson 6 - Creating a zkSNARK app

+- Objective is to create an end-to-end app that contains
+    - a circuit to prove that only a user with a secret can mint a NFT
+    - a smart contract that verifies the proof and mints a NFT if proof is verified
+    - a front-end app that allows users to mint a NFT

+- Circuit contains a prover that checks the hash of pre-image is equal to the note stored in smart contract &  a nullifier -> if a user has used a secret once to mint a NFT, they should not be able to reuse it again

+- Start with a circuit.
+Wrote a NFT mint circuit that can be found [here](../circuits/nftMint.circom)

+- A verification solidity contract can be found here.
+I tweaked a Nft contract of OpenZeppelin to mint a NFT subject to proof verification

+- Once both are in place, a browser application can be built in react/node js that takes user inputs to generate a proof and use ethers.js to submit the proof to smart contract -> this will be a end to end zkSNARK app.

+- In general, my learning here is that real world apps have 3 components client -> smart contract -> circom

+- `client` => user interactions and proof generation
+- `smart contract` => NFT minting subject to verification
--
+- `circom` => actual verification

+---

+## Lesson 7 - Trusted Setup

+TBD